zUnixorn/Arch-root-on-ZFS-install/README.md

 <td>

 ```
-replace "X" with 9 for 512 bit and 12 for 4096 bit sector size, to get the size type "lsblk -o NAME,PHY-SEC"
+X = 9 for 512 bit or 12 for 4096 bit sector size,
+       find the sector size with "lsblk -o NAME,PHY-SEC"
 ​
 ​
 ​